 Final results will be released by August 2018.
 All applicants will be notified about the status of their application by 31 August 2018, at the latest.

 How are applications assessed?

 Complete and eligible applications are assessed and ranked based on the applicant’s professional and personal qualities, academic competence and, most importantly, applicant’s potential to impact positively on development challenges in their home country.

 All provisional awardees will be subjected to recognition of prior learning (RPL) or advanced standing reviews by the relevant Australian Higher Education Institutions.
 The results of the review will determine the length of the Masters Degree that will be offered to the awardee.

 What is a Development Impact Plan

-The purpose of the DIP is to help awardees establish a link between their professional requirements (human resource gaps), the course of study in Australia and development priorities of their respective countries.
+The purpose of the DIP is to help awardees establish a link between their professional requirements (human resource gaps), the course of study in Australia and development priorities of Bangladesh.
 The DIP seeks to articulate practical and realistic tasks showing how you plan to apply the skills and knowledge gained from your studies in Australia.
 You will also need to highlight the possible constraints and the resources that you may need to implement the tasks you have identified to demonstrate their feasibility.